University-X-COLD/Project/README.md

 Project
 =======

-This repository for University X student biology lab datasets collection documents decisions, project details, and practices.
+This repository for University X's collection of lab datasets (COLD) is a venue that documents decisions, project details, and practices.

 The ISA-Tab-Datasets repository includes how-to information such as cheat sheets and manuals.